"Very easy to use and intuitive"

 InMotion Hosting

-Customer of more than 5 years paying $12/month
+Customer of more than 5 years

 They are always up, never experienced any slow downs.
 They communicate well for maintenance outages and security threats.
 WordPress is preinstalled and easy to use / upgrade.
 Email is secure and easy to use.

-Customer of more than 5 years paying $10/month
+Customer of more than 5 years

 Our web hosting service has been extremely reliable.
 In the past 5-6 years, we have only experienced one outage when a hacker gained access to the server and uploaded a page to our website.
 The access was the fault of our web hosting provider, not ours.
 It was fixed in very short order.

-Customer of 2 years paying $11/month
+Customer of 2 years

 …good provider.
 They provide quick and efficient service.
 It is priced right for us.

-3. Namecheap (8.7)
+Namecheap

-Warning: As of writing (June, 2024), their free SSL certificate is available only if you have your domain registered with Namecheap.
+WARNING: As of writing (June, 2024), their free SSL certificate is available only if you have your domain registered with Namecheap.
 Choose another host if your domain is registered elsewhere as you’ll end up having to pay for a certificate which you should not need to do.
 SSL is essential and nearly every host provides it for free these days.

 Namecheap Web Hosting